 3. Stocks With Heavy Media Buzz

-Everywhere you turned this week, you probably heard discussion of Snowflake.
-Cable news, business radio, and major financial media sites like CNBC and Fox Business all had a tremendous amount of coverage of the Snowflake IPO.
+Everywhere you turned this week, you probably heard discussion of the stock splits.
+Cable news, business radio, and major financial media sites like CNBC and Fox Business all had a tremendous amount of coverage of these massive companies.
 Of course, this helped drive both heavy trading volume and big price movements up and down.

 The more media buzz a stock gets, the more it tends to drive the conversation among investors.
 People get curious and want to get in on the action.
 This can help turn the stock into a trend in the other senses we’ve already discussed.
 It can spur heavy trading and drive price movements.